isaacarnault/terraform-cloud/Part_4_Cost_Estimation_and_Mitigation.md

 <hr>

-To mitigate our costs, we shouldn't forget to delete the `DynamoDB` table created upon Part 5 completion, directly throughout our `AWS` console.
+To mitigate our costs, we shouldn't forget to delete the `DynamoDB` table created, directly throughout our `AWS` console.

 <details>
 <summary>🔵 See output</summary>